czqInNanjing/FilesOnLab/en/news_url/supermoon.md

-# SuperMoon: A pytorch library for hypergraph learning.
+# THU-SuperMoon: A pytorch library for hypergraph learning.

 **Github**: [Click Here](https://github.com/iMoonLab/THU-SuperMoon)

-# THU-SuperMoon: A pytorch library for hypergraph learning.
 **THU-SuperMoon** is a python toolbox for hypergraph-based deep learning, which is built upon [pytorch](https://pytorch.org/).
  Edge in hypergraph named hyperedge can link more than two nodes, which allows hyperedge to express more than pair-wise relation(like: entity-attribute relation, group relation, hierarchical relation and so on.).
 Thus, hypergraph owns more